 Players will gain access to 20 NES titles at launch with more to be added on a regular basis.
 So long as you maintain an active subscription they will remain playable in your digital library.
 Time will tell whether this is a definite alternative to Nintendo’s beloved Virtual Console.

-You can find the full list of upcoming games below with the next 10 to be announced at a later date, hopefully E3 2018 will give us the next 10 titles:
+You can find the full list of upcoming games below with the next 10 to be announced at a later date.

 - Donkey Kong